 Changes - Fixed phase current measurement continuous thermal withstand from 30A to 20A Fixed lots of timing errors written to registers table.
 "Prefault" is -200 ms from Start event, "Pretrigger" is -20 ms from trip (or start if fault doensn't progress to trip), "Fault" is start (or trip if fault doesn't progress to trip) Added event history technical data

 Revision 2.06

 Date 21.6.2022

 Changes Improved descriptions generally in many chapters.
 Improved readability of a lot of drawings and images.
 Order codes have been revised.
 Added LN mode parameters to all functions (On, Blocked, Test, Test/Blocked, Off).
 Added color themes parameter description.
 Improved color sleep mode description.
 Improved alarm function color behavior description and images.
 Added operation time with different measurement values vs setting ratio in instant operation mode to non-directional overcurrent function description.
 Fixed bias calculation formula for restricted earth fault function.
 Was correctly in the code, just written wrong in the manual.
 Added 30 s pretriggering time for disturbance recorder (AQ-250 devices only).
 Added new trip detections and fault types to measurement value recorder.
 Added user description parameter descriptions for digital inputs, digital outputs, logical inputs, logical outputs and GOOSE inputs.
 Arc point sensor HSO1 and HSO2 position fixed.
 Added spare part codes and compatibilities to option cards.

 Revision 2.07

 Date 7.7.2022

 Changes - Added THD voltage measurements. - Fixed number of logical inputs. - Added common signals function description. - Added PTP time synchronization description. - Added Modbus Gateway description.

 Revision 2.08

 Date 8.9.2022

-- Added stage forcing parameter to function descriptions Fixes to "Real time signals to comm" description Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus descriptions Removed "Measurement update interval" settings from Modbus description.
-No use.
-Changes Changes - Renamed "System integration" chapter to "Communication" and restructured the to be closer to how they are in the menus Added "Event logger" chapter Added more descriptions to new IEC 61850 ed2 GOOSE parameters Added "Condition monitoring / CB wear" description to object description Added "User button" description Added logical device and logical node mode descriptions.
+Changes Added stage forcing parameter to function descriptions.
+Fixes to "Real time signals to comm" description.
+Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions.
+Removed "Measurement update interval" settings from Modbus description.
+No longer in use.
+Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus.
+Added "Event logger" chapter.
+Added more descriptions to new IEC 61850 ed2 GOOSE parameters.
+Added "Condition monitoring / CB wear" description to object description.
+Added logical device and logical node mode descriptions.

 Revision 2.09

 Date 14.3.2023

-Changes Updated the Arcteq logo on the cover page and refined the manual's visual look.
-Added the "Safety information" chapter and changed the notes throughout the document accordingly.
-Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'.
-Updated the rated values for the change-over CPU digital outputs in "Technical data".
-Updated the input impedance for the voltage measurement module in "Technical data".
-Added double ethernet port configuration parameters to "Connections menu" chapter.
-Added event overload detection description to "Event logger" chapter.
+- Updated the Arcteq logo on the cover page and refined the manual's visual look. - Added the "Safety information" chapter and changed the notes throughout the document accordingly.
+Changes - Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'. - Updated the rated values for the change-over CPU digital outputs in "Technical data" Updated the input impedance for the voltage measurement module in "Technical data". - Added double ethernet port configuration parameters to "Connections menu" chapter. - Added event overload detection description to "Event logger" chapter.
+Revision 2.10 Date 19.6.2023 Changes - Updated order codes.
+Revision 2.11 Date 29.11.2023 Changes - Added the 5 ms update time in the measurement chapters. - Added spring lock cage options for connectors.
+See the "Ordering information" chapter. - Updated the contact address for technical support in the "Contact and reference information" chapter. - Circuit breaker wear is not integrated to the objects.
+Revision 2.12 Date January 2024 Changes - Added Chinese and Kazakh languages as language options in "General menu".
+Revision ion 2.13 Date September 2024 Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation chapter."

-Revision 2.10

-Date 19.6.2023

-Changes - Updated order codes.

-Revision 2.11

-Date 29.11.2023

-Changes Added the 5 ms update time in the measurement chapters.
-Added spring lock cage options for connectors.
-See the "Ordering information" chapter.
-Updated the contact address for technical support in the "Contact and reference information" chapter.
-Circuit breaker wear is not integrated to the objects.